nesi/perf-training/_lessons/python-scatter/00-introduction.md

  * gprof2dot (tested with 2017.9.19)
  * Graphviz (tested with 2.30.1)

-Set environment variable
+to be installed and environment variable
 ```
 export BOOST_DIR=<top-directory-where-boost-is-installed>
 ```
+to be set.

-On NeSI's Mahuika Cray CS400 cluster,
+On NeSI's Mahuika Cray CS400 cluster, all these packages are installed and all you need to do is:

 ```
 module load Python/3.6.3-gimkl-2017a
 module load Boost/1.61.0-gimkl-2017a
 ```
-and there is no need to set `BOOST_DIR`.
+(`BOOST_DIR` will be set for you).

 ## Scattering wave example problem